Yared Nuguse

 Yared Nuguse (/ˈjɑːrɪd nəˈguːs/ YAR-id-_-nə-GOOSS; born June 1, 1999) is an American middle-distance runner who specializes in the 1500 meters and mile.
 He was the 2019 NCAA Division I champion and bronze medalist from the 2024 Summer Olympics in the former.
-Nuguse is the North American outdoor record holder over the one mile distance, and the North American indoor record holder for the 1500 meters and one mile.
+Nuguse is the North American outdoor record holder over the one mile distance.
 He briefly held the world record in the indoor mile for a five-day stretch from February 8 to February 13, 2025.

 Since June 2022, Nuguse has competed for the On Athletics Club under coach Dathan Ritzenhein.
-In September 2024, it was confirmed that Nuguse signed with Michael Johnson's Grand Slam Track league for the 2025 season, competing in the short distance 800 m / 1500 m category.

 Early life and background

-Nuguse was born to Ethiopian parents Alem Nuguse and Mana Berhe.
+Nuguse was born in Washington, D.C., to Ethiopian parents Alem Nuguse and Mana Berhe.
 His mother and father are originally from the Tigray Region of Ethiopia; however, Nuguse's father fled the country in the 1980s as a refugee.
 At first, his father settled in Arlington, Virginia, which is where he later met his wife.

 Nuguse is the fourth of six children.
 He has three older siblings and two younger twin siblings.
 Nuguse showed little interest in sports during his earlier years of high school and instead preferred to dedicate himself to his studies, science workshops, and bowling.
 Eventually, he took up running upon the recommendation of his physical education (P.E.) teacher Mick Motley, who was so impressed by Nuguse's running time in the one mile that he referred him to the school's track coach, Tim Holman.
 Nuguse then finally made the switch from being on the school's bowling team to track and field.

 Nuguse attended DuPont Manual High School in Louisville, Kentucky, where he was a successful high school runner prior to attending the University of Notre Dame.
 He planned on pursuing the necessary degree to attend dental school, wanting to eventually become an orthodontist, but put his dental career on hold to pursue professional running.
 He graduated in 2021 with a bachelor's degree in biochemistry and in 2022 with a master's degree in management.